 History

 Over the years FEEST has worked to challenge the systems of oppression that impact our community’s relationship to food.
-FEEST youth identified and led projects in their schools and communities.
-Past projects included community-wide marketing campaigns to support healthy food choices, securing funding and support from school leadership for filtered water bottle filling stations at school, and leading a community mapping project to highlight young people’s solutions for the lack of access to healthy foods in the Delridge neighborhood.
+FEEST youth identified and led projects in their schools and communities, including community-wide marketing campaigns to support healthy food choices, securing funding and support from school leadership for filtered water bottle filling stations at school, and leading a community mapping project to highlight young people’s solutions for the lack of access to healthy foods in the Delridge neighborhood.

 Show FEEST some love!